andreykaipov/Poorly-Funded-Restaurant/README.md

 # Poorly-Funded-Restaurant
 This program is a simulation of a poorly funded restaurant written in Java.

+To check out this program, just run `Restaurant.jar` from the `dist` folder.

 Our poorly funded restaurant has only one table that can be reserved every 15 minutes, and a special table that is exclusively for those who "walk-in" without a reservation.

 Reservations are modeled in the form of a linked list, so that we can easily insert a reservation into a sorted list.